Melghat: Fauna

 The fauna in Melghat includes several large animal species, such as Bengal tiger, Indian leopard, sloth bear, dhole, striped hyena, indian wolf, Indian jackal, sambar, gaur, barking deer, nilgai, chital, chausingha, honey badger, flying squirrel, wild boar, langur, rhesus monkey, indian porcupine, indian pangolin, mouse deer, python, smooth-coated otter and black-naped hare.

 Population

 There are 61 villages in the reserve, all outside the core area.
 22 are in the buffer zone and 39 in the Multiple Use Area (MUA).
 Human population in the buffer zone and MUA is 11024 and 15642, respectively, as per 1994 census.

 The inhabitants are mainly tribal, largely of the Korku tribe (80 per cent) and others like Gond, Nihal, Balai, Gaolan, Gawali, Halbi, Wanjari, and Maratha.
-All inhabitants depend on the forest for bona fide domestic needs of firewood, timber, fodder, medicinal plants, and non-timber forest products like fruit, flowers, gum and medicinal plants.
+All inhabitants depend on the forest for bona fide domestic needs of firewood, timber, fodder, and non-timber forest products like fruit, flowers, gum and medicinal plants.
 Their main source of income is from labor and rainy season agriculture.
 They augment their income by collecting non-timber forest products like mahuali, flowers, seeds, charoli, gumcula, dhawada, tendu-leaves, and musali (a medicinal plant).